SuperATV: New facilities and expansion

 In 2016 SuperATV moved from its building on Clifty Drive to their new 232,000 square foot facility.
 This 4.95-million-dollar investment allowed the business to continue to expand and grow.
 The building was first built in 1958 and was used by several different manufacturing companies before US Filter vacated the building.
 SuperATV then bought, gutted, and renovated the building.
 Renovations for the building began in late 2015 and the company officially moved in 2016.
 In 2015, when the expansion was still in the works SuperATV projected that by the year 2018, they would be able to add at least one-hundred full-time jobs because of the expansion.
 The new building has a product testing lab, stocked product, in-house assembly, and a test track.
 Engineers create, build, and test prototypes all in the same facility.
 On-site product design and testing has allowed SuperATV to control quality.

-The new building also provided more room and resources to hire part-time interns and students from the community.
-In 2016, they partnered with the Conexus Indiana program that gives select high school students six-week paid internships in manufacturing.
-This is one way the business has attempted to reach out and support Madison's residents by providing opportunities to high school students.
+SuperATV regularly partners with the Conexus Indiana program for manufacturing internships.